Material Selection for CCS applications

 • Pressure and temperature conditions

-This approach allows early‑stage material down‑selection while maintaining sufficient conservatism for CCS‑specific risks.
+This approach allows early‑stage down-hole material screening while maintaining sufficient conservatism for CCS‑specific risks.

-New corrosion risks involved in CO2 injection wells
+New corrosion risks inherent to CO2 injection wells

-Compared to conventional hydrocarbon production wells, CO₂ injection wells are exposed to fundamentally different and more severe corrosion mechanisms, including:
+Compared to conventional hydrocarbon production wells, CO₂ injection wells are exposed to fundamentally different corrosion mechanisms, such as:

 • Presence of oxidizing and acid-forming impurities (O₂, SOx, NOx)